Get E-Book

 reuseAddr: true

 For long-lived mostly idle TCP connections, combine layers deliberately. socket.setKeepAlive(true, delay) helps the OS discover dead TCP paths eventually. socket.setTimeout(ms) lets your application retire idle sockets on its own schedule.
 Protocol heartbeats prove the remote application is still participating.
-Those three timers answer different questions.
+Those three timers answer separate questions.

-For backlog, set a value only when you have a reason:
+For backlog, set a value only when you have a reason -

 server.listen({